craftercms/docs/source/developers/plugins/blueprints.rst

         git commit -m "<the commit’s description>"

    * No need to push, there’s no remote configured.
 You can also use any Git client.
-Now, it will be available when you create a new site.
+Now, it will be available when you create a new project.

 .. _adding-default-image-for-bp: